liuxinren456852/pointrix/README.md

 Welcome to submit PR if you have any idea or methods:

 - [ ] Support opencv camera
+- [ ] Introduction of Pointrix by video
 - [ ] Add gaussian flow (CVPR2024) methods (in one week)
 - [ ] Add GUI for visualization (in one week)
 - [ ] support camera optimization.